neo4j-partners/hands-on-lab-neo4j-and-azure/Lab_3_Foundry_Agents/README.md

 ## Step 9: Verify Your Deployments

-After deploying both models, verify they appear in your project:
+After deploying the model, verify that appear in your project:
 1. Go to **Build** > **Models**
 2. Confirm you see:
-   - `gpt-5.2`
+   - `gpt-4o-mini` or `gpt-4o`
 3. Click on the model, and try it out in the playground

 ---